Ben-Haslam/uniswap-deploy-scripts/README.md

-*Scripts created by Clearmatics to deploy, interact with and test unmodified Uniswap V2 contracts on an EVM blockchain* *This is an experimental, unsupported project*
+*Scripts to deploy, interact with and test unmodified Uniswap V2 contracts on an EVM blockchain*

 ## What is Uniswap?